Pharmacy Technician – Entry Level

 PTEC 105 36 Hours Pharmacy Operations Lab

-Prerequisite(s): PTEC 100 Pharmacy Technician, Introduction and COMP 685 Beginning Keyboarding or Keyboarding Challenge Exam with a pass rate of 30 net words a minute.
+Prerequisite(s): PTEC 100 Pharmacy Technician, Introduction and COMP 685 Beginning Keyboarding or Keyboarding Challenge Exam with a pass rate of 35 net words a minute with 5 or less errors.

 This course is an introduction to the operations of a pharmacy and provides students with a working knowledge of its structural, functional, business and inter-relational aspects within the health care system.
 The course also covers the basics of compounding, medication distribution and inventory control.
 Textbook Required.
 (Apportionment)